Add the perfect amount of spooky to your Halloween decor with these DIY Potion Bottles.

 Don’t buy ready-made apothecary bottles to add to your tiered tray or Halloween decor – make them!
 Any small to medium glass bottles will work for this DIY.
-I used a combination of glass bottles I found at Dollar Tree, around the house, and one that I found at a yard sale.
+I used a combination of glass bottles from the recycle bin, Dollar Tree, and yard sale finds.

 ++++++++

-Easy DIY Potion Bottles for Halloween – Video
+Easy DIY Potion Bottles for Halloween – How-to Video

 ++++++++